jnward/scale-dependent-elicitation/README.md

 # Scale-Dependent Elicitation of Reasoning in LLMs

-This repository contains code for the paper "Scale-Dependent Elicitation of Reasoning in LLMs".
+This repository contains code for the paper "Reasoning Elicitation is Scale-Dependent".

 ![Performance Recovery](assets/temperature_recovery_1x2.png)